jara001/f1tenth-rules/rules_v3.md

 ## On-site registration

-Upon their arrival to the competition site, the teams must promply register on-site in order to race.
+Upon their arrival to the competition site, the teams must promptly register on-site in order to race.

 - The teams have to register on-site in the given time frame.
     - Exceptions are allowed as long as they are discussed with the organization team.